Modification of Child Support Orders FAQ in a Georgia Divorce

-Know your options if you want to change a child support order.
+Know your options if you want to change a child support order in a Georgia Divorce.

 On behalf of the non-custodial father, the Department of Human Resources ("DHR") sought a downward modification of his child support obligation.
 The Supreme Court found, however, that in order for DHR to seek such a modification, it must have "previously participated and obtained an order enforcing child support," which it had not done in this case.
 Without a showing of such prior involvement, there is "a total absence of any statutory or case law in this state to permit DHR's initial participation in a case to be for the purpose of a downward modification action on behalf of a non-custodial parent."